kiraheta/line-and-diamond-formations-transitions-via-leader-and-follower-multi-robot-teams/README.md

 # Line and Diamond Formations Transitions via Leader and Follower Multi-Robot Teams

+# Overview
+A Player/Stage application that simulates an environment in which a Multi-Robot navigates transitioning from a line to diamond formation and vice versa when reaching target waypoints.

 ## Description

    The purpose of this project is to explore the use of simple task allocation and formation control.
 Specifically, to implement a Task Manager, establish communication between the Task Manager & leader robot, among the leader robot & follower robots, and apply line & diamond formations.

 ## How to compile "communicate.h," "communicate.c" and "final.cc"